theMILOlab/SPTCR-Seq-Pipeline/README.md

 We recommend using the Conda C++ Drop-In package manager mamba (https://github.com/mamba-org/mamba) to resolve all the Dependencies faster.
 Execute the following Installation steps from conda base environment to automatically install the package manager.
-If you want to do installation by hand, just install as followed and subsequently, simply change your installation commands from 'conda install ...' to 'mamba install ...'.
+If you want to do installation by hand, just install as followed and subsequently, simply change your installation commands from 'conda install ...' to 'mamba install ...' or 'micromamba install ...'.

         conda install mamba -n base -c conda-forge

 To install SPTCR-Seq Pipeline with the we use micromamba to resolve dependencies faster.
-Its a lightweight, reduced version of mamba and can be used to especially for fast installation.
+Its a lightweight, reduced version of mamba and can be used for fast installation in complex environments.
 Install and initialize the script by doing as followed:

         conda install -c conda-forge micromamba